MUYang99/MUYang99.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our <a href='https://www.sciencedirect.com/science/article/pii/S1569843225001694'>National Tree Species Mapping</a> paper has been accepted by *International Journal of Applied Earth Observation and Geoinformation*.
+Our <a href='https://www.sciencedirect.com/science/article/pii/S1569843225001694'>National Tree Species Mapping</a> paper has been accepted by International Journal of Applied Earth Observation and Geoinformation.